 This paper describes a CMOS vision sensor that integrates both the acquisition and processing stages of a foreground detector on the focal plane.
-For that purpose, first a simplification of a state-of-the-art background subtraction algorithm was presented, reaching the same performance as that of the original algorithm with less computational resources with grayscale images.
+First, a simplification of a state-ofthe-art background subtraction algorithm was presented, reaching the same performance as that of the original algorithm with less computational resources.
 Then, analog circuits to implement the algorithm were developed.
 Finally, a custom made SIMD architecture was developed for the integration of that circuitry, designing a per-group of pixels approach to reduce the required area.
-This design was implemented in a 24×56 pixel proof-of-concept chip with a maximum processing speed of 2000 fps, a figure of merit of $1.3~\mu\text{W/pixel}$ at 60 fps and a pixel pitch of $47~\mu\text{m}$ in a four pixel per processing element configuration.
+This design was implemented in a $24 \times 56$ pixel proof-of-concept chip with a maximum processing speed of 2000 fps, a figure of merit of $1.3 \mu$ W/pixel at 60 fps and a pixel pitch of 47 $\mu$ m in a four pixel per processing element configuration.